daniprado224/264Final/README.md

 5. Colors were selected from color.adobe.com to pick the puzzle's color scheme.
 6. Add a title to the html file and a header with what you want to name your puzzle.
 7. Draw out in a piece of paper the formatting of the puzzles you want to create and create 3 different .txt files holding the word and the clue for each level.
 Place these files inside the public folder.
+8. Do a git add, commit, and push.
 HTML FILE
-7. Add a container div and place the buttons you will need: easy, medium, hard and submit.
+9. Add a container div and place the buttons you will need: easy, medium, hard and submit.
-8. Create two more divs for the table holding the clues and one for the crossword.
+10. Create two more divs for the table holding the clues and one for the crossword.
+11. Do a git add, commit, and push.

 App.js